Jutho/VectorInterface.jl/README.md

 Similarly, for `v = ((1., 2.), [3., 4.])`, `scale!!(v, 0.5)` could of course not work in-place on the outer tuple or inner tuple, but would still work in-place on the inner array.
 Hence, the return value of `scale!!(v, 0.5)` is of course `((0.5, 1.), [1.5, 2.])`, but after his operation, `v` would be `((1., 2.), [1.5, 2.])`.

 However, I have various questions about which I have not yet made up my mind:
 * Should tuples actually be supported?
-In Base, they are not treated as vectors, do they are supported by `dot` and `norm`.
+In Base, they are not treated as vectors, though they are supported by `dot` and `norm`.
 * Should there be some `vectordim` function (name up to debate) to probe the vector space dimension?
 * Should I also export `dot`?
 Or should `inner` just become `dot` and should I not care about its looseness?
 * Should I have fallbacks in place for user types that did already implement `rmul!`, `mul!`, `axpy!`, `axpby!` and `dot` (the latter relating to the previous question)?